Free Consultation / 24 Hours a Day - (614) 500-3836

 What to Do If You’re Arrested for an OVUAC

-If you get pulled over and suspected for an OVUAC, you should know that you do have rights.
+If you get pulled over and suspected of an OVUAC, you should know that you do have rights.
 You have the right to refuse a breathalyzer, urine or blood test if there is no search warrant.
 Keep in mind that if you choose to refuse a chemical test, you will face a license suspension.
 Fortunately, a qualified Columbus DUI attorney may assist you in regaining driving privileges so that you can get to school and work if your license does get suspended.

 Although you must provide the police officer with your name, driver’s license, and car insurance details, you do not have to answer any incriminating questions they may ask you.
 Examples of these types of questions include, “where did you drink?” and “how much do you think you’ve had to drink?”